Marion Bailey

 Marion Bailey (born 5 May 1951) is an English actress.
-She is best known for her work with her partner, filmmaker Mike Leigh, including the films Meantime (1983), All or Nothing (2002), Vera Drake (2004), Mr. Turner (2014), for which she was nominated Supporting Actress of the Year by the London Film Critics' Circle, and Peterloo (2018).
-In 2019 and 2020, she portrayed Queen Elizabeth The Queen Mother in the third and fourth seasons of The Crown on Netflix, for which she won a Screen Actors Guild award winner for best ensemble in 2020 and 2021.
-In 2024 she was given an Achievement award from Filming Italy Sardegna.
+She is best known for her work with her partner, filmmaker Mike Leigh, including the films Meantime (1983), All or Nothing (2002), Vera Drake (2004), Mr. Turner (2014), for which she was nominated for Supporting Actress of the Year by the London Film Critics' Circle, and Peterloo (2018).
+In 2019 and 2020, she portrayed Queen Elizabeth the Queen Mother in the third and fourth seasons of The Crown on Netflix, for which she won a Screen Actors Guild Award for Best Ensemble in 2020 and 2021.
+In 2024 she was given an achievement award by the Filming Italy Sardegna festival.

 Personal life

 Bailey was born in Bushey Hospital, in Bushey, Hertfordshire, to Rose (née Timberlake) and William Bailey.
 She grew up in Harrow, Middlesex, and attended Pinner County Grammar School.
 She was a member of the National Youth Theatre of Great Britain and trained at the Guildhall School of Music and Drama.
 With writer Terry Johnson, she has a daughter, the actress Alice Bailey Johnson.